Previous Topic

 3. for the Skilled Migrant Category, applicants qualify for six points without work experience.

 Note: The hourly rate equivalent to the median wage is set out in the applicable immigration instructions and may change.
-The current hourly rate equivalent to three times the median wage for Skilled Residence is $94.83 per hour or an annual salary of $197,246.40.
+At the date of giving this General Instruction the hourly rate equivalent to three times the median wage is $94.83 per hour or an annual salary of $197,246.40.
 The current immigration instructions should be referred to when applying this General Instruction.

 Temporary entry applications